kevinsogo/compgen/docs/src/CONTEST.md

 $ kg kontest pc2 examples/contest.json   # add --make-all if you want
 ```

-This will create the folder `kgkompiled/EXAMPLECONTEST` from the two example problems.
+This will create the folder `kgkompiled/EXAMPLECONTEST` from two example problems.

 ## Loading to PC2